watermark-lab/WaterMarkIt/README.md

 Add text or image overlays to visual content, mix audio clips or locally synthesized speech into audio tracks, and choose how PDF watermarks are applied - including rendering-based processing that makes them significantly harder to remove with standard PDF editors.

-WaterMarkIt is designed for easy embedding into any Java application, with pluggable processing engines and no dependency on a specific application framework.

-## Why use WaterMarkIt?
+## Why WaterMarkIt?

 Before implementing watermarking from scratch in a Java application, consider WaterMarkIt when you need visual watermarks for PDFs, images, or videos, or audible watermarks for audio files.
 The library provides a type-safe fluent API and encapsulates PDF processing, FFmpeg command construction, audio mixing, temporary-resource management, and offline text-to-speech integration.
 This lets applications add watermarking without maintaining their own media-processing pipeline.

-WaterMarkIt is a good fit when you want a lightweight, framework-independent Java solution with extensible processing implementations.
-Review the supported formats and runtime prerequisites below before selecting it for your project.

 ## Features